 As mentioned, these colors do not set well in makeup products.

-Carmine is another organic color additive that falls in its own category.
+Carmine is another organic color additive that falls into its own category.
 It produces a unique red, much brighter than any other dye or pigment.
 Made from the ground-up, dried bodies of a cacti-eating bug called the cochineal insect, it’s a popular additive used in red lipstick.
 Despite this pigment’s origin, it is not considered in labels with claims like ‘no animal derivatives’ or ‘cruelty free’.

 Mineral pigments - often listed as mica, oxides and ultramarines - are generally regarded as much healthier alternatives to artificial dyes.